dibyajyotiojha52-coder/weather-app/README.md

 cd weather-app
 ```

-2. Open `index.html` in your browser (or use Live Server extension in VS Code)
+2. Open `index.html` in your browser, or use the Live Server extension in VS Code.

 3. Enter a city and click `Search`, or click `Use My Location`.